Introduction

 Conclusion

-Sets form the foundation for a winning hand in the game of Rummy.
-Players must strategize and plan their moves carefully to form valid sets and sequences while keeping an eye on their opponents' progress.
+Sequences and Sets form the foundation for a winning hand in the game of Rummy.
+Players must carefully strategize and plan their moves to form valid sets and sequences while monitoring their opponents' progress.
 With the right mix of skill and mathematical calculations, players can master the art of creating Rummy sets and emerge victorious in this highly entertaining card game.